mySuperMon/MariaDB-Batch-File/README.md

 del -f accessToken.txt
 if %accessToken%==null (goto :showMessage)
 ```
-In above code the curl is is a free command line tool.
+In above code, the curl is a free command line tool.
 It uses URL syntax to transfer data to and from servers.

 5.3 Start recording of mySuperMon using start reccording API
 ```ruby
 curl -v -H "Authorization: Bearer %accessToken%", -H "applicationIdentifier:%applicationIdentifier%" -X GET %serviceUrl%devaten/data/startRecording?usecaseIdentifier="Signup"
 ```
-In above the usecaseIdentifier parameter is passed to the start recording API.
+In above, the usecaseIdentifier parameter is passed to the start recording API.

 5.4 Now pass your Usecase_Customer_Queries.txt as input and Result_Usecase1.txt as ouput file for storing the result, using this code